DARIAEngineering/dcaf_case_management/README.md

 * Install the jekyll gem -- `$ gem install jekyll`
 * Start the web server -- `$ jekyll serve --baseurl ''`
 * Navigate to `http://localhost:4000`
-* Make changes to the pages in the root directory or the assets in `_sass` and hack awawy!
+* Make changes to the pages in the root directory or the assets in `_sass` and hack away!